univec-ai/postvec/README.md

 ## Provenance

-postvec was developed inside UniVec's private monorepo and published as a squashed initial commit.
-Development history before v0.1.0 is private.
+postvec was developed at UniVec.
+This repository is the history since it was split from the private monorepo; postvec-server is Business Source License 1.1 on every revision.